scripsi/scripsi.uk/docs/science/statistics/measuring-noise/index.md

 # Measuring Noise

 Cities are noisy places — I know, because I live in the middle of one — but what is _unreasonable_ noise?
 That was the question I wanted to try and answer for residents of a nearby street who were being woken up in the early mornings by the noise of buses leaving a depot to reach the start of their routes.
 I had to find a way to measure noise to a reasonably high standard using cheap and relatively simple equipment, but that turned out to be the easy bit.
 Much more difficult was then understanding what I had measured and demonstrating what it meant.
-I'm still not sure if I've succeeded, but read on and see what _you_ think!
+I'm think I've succeeded, at least in part, but read on and see what _you_ think!

 ## What is noise?